Kim Clarke Champniss knows popular culture. He has played it, promoted it, created it, managed it, and written about it.

 At the turn of the millennium, KCC set up his own music and media company, Invisible Republic Incorporated.
 In 2003 the Ontario Government hired Kim as their consultant for the hugely successful “Concert for Toronto”, a unique event featuring some of Canada’s greatest musical talents playing before 70,000 people at Skydome and The Air Canada Center with both venues linked by giant screen television.

 KCC is the former executive producer of E!
 Entertainment Television.
 He has produced work for the Junos, Canada’s Walk of Fame, Bravo Television, and BPM:TV.
 He wrote and hosted “A History of Popular Culture” – an eight-part series for Canadian Learning Television.
 Kim has also released and performed spoken word music under the moniker KCC & DanceSpeak, curated an 80s compilation album for EMI Canada, and is the author of the E-book The Republic of Rock’n’Roll, released in 2013 in partnership with Warner Music Canada.
-His second book, Skinheads, Fur Traders, & DJs, an adventure through the 1970s, is due September 2017 published by Dundurn Press.
+His second book, Skinheads, Fur Traders, & DJs, an adventure through the 1970s, was published September 2017.